Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 ## Before You Start

 - **Important**: Whenever `USERNAME` is mentioned in a code block or similar, you have to replace this by your GitLab username.
-For example, if a task states that you shoud use "[`USERNAME`] Ubuntu Server Installation", then you have to actually use "[`jaustar`] Ubuntu Server Installation" in case `jaustar` is your username.
+For example, if a task states that you shoud use "[`USERNAME`] Ubuntu Server Installation", then you have to actually use "[`desaiin`] Ubuntu Server Installation" in case `desaiin` is your username.
 - If you are using a MacBook with ARM CPU and Parallels instead of VirtualBox, please mention this in the issues and pull requests that you create during this exercise.
 Ideally, use the `Parallels` label on GitLab for that.
 - If you run into problems, check out the "Further Information" sections at the bottom of the tasks.
 These sections contain information about common pitfalls and link to the documentation of the used tools.

 ## Virtual Machines Using VirtualBox

-We will install "Ubuntu Server 20.04", a lightweight version of Ubuntu without graphical user interface.
-However, the ISO image has still 1.2 GB so you might want to start the [download of the image called "Ubuntu Server 20.04.3 LTS"](https://ubuntu.com/download/server) before continuing reading.
-If you see the name "Focal Fossa" some places, this is the codename of the 20.04 release of Ubuntu.
+We will install "Ubuntu Server 22.04", a lightweight version of Ubuntu without graphical user interface.
+However, the ISO image has still 1.2 GB so you might want to start the [download of the image called "Ubuntu Server 22.04.1 LTS"](https://ubuntu.com/download/server) before continuing reading.
+If you see the name "Jammy Jellyfish" some places, this is the codename of the 22.04 release of Ubuntu.

 ### Tasks (VirtualBox)

 This exercise consists of the following main steps:

-1. Download the "Ubuntu Server 20.04" installation image.
+1. Download the "Ubuntu Server 22.04" installation image.
 2. Create a new virtual machine in VirtualBox with
     - 6 GB virtual disk
     - 2048 MB of memory
     - 32 MB video memory
 3. Install Ubuntu on the virtual machine with
-    - user called `USERNAME`, e.g., `jaustar`.
+    - user called `USERNAME`, e.g., `desaiin`.
-    - (host)name of the machine `USERNAMEvm`, e.g., `jaustarvm`.
+    - (host)name of the machine `USERNAMEvm`, e.g., `desaiinvm`.
 4. Install the software package `neofetch`.
 5. Run `neofetch` in the terminal and take a screenshot
 6. Upload the screenshot in a new issue on the SIM GitLab.